-The Procurement Card (PCard) is Metro’s credit card and may be used for purchasing certain goods costing up to $2,500.00 if accepted by the vendor and not restricted by PCard policies.
+The Procurement Card (PCard) is Metro’s credit card and may be used for purchasing certain goods and services costing up to $5,000.00 if accepted by the vendor and not restricted by PCard policies.
 Metro benefits by having a more efficient, cost-effective method of purchasing and payment for small dollar transactions.
 If a department decides it is appropriate for their use and would like to participate, the Cardholders and Approvers shall be expected to follow the established guidelines and shall be held accountable for use of the card.

 The program complements the existing purchasing and payment process.
 Use of the card does not replace current competitive bid regulations, nor does it allow departments to bypass Metro’s Purchasing policies and procedures.